Zerrens/InterstellarOres/README.md

-InterstellarOres
+InterstellarOres - by Zerrens
 ================

-A small mod built for the http://fluxgalaxy.com/ modpack that recreates all metal ores the with Galacticraft stone textures for better visuals.
+A small mod originally built for the [Flux Galaxy](https://www.moddedmc.net/fluxgalaxy/) modpack that recreates all metal ores the with Galacticraft stone textures for better visuals.

-Ore dictionary conventions are default: oreName (orePlatinum oreUranium oreLunarium).
+Ore dictionary conventions are default: oreName (orePlatinum oreYellorium oreLunarium).

 Item conventions are similar: materialName, plateName, compressedName, waferName. (materialLunarium plateLunarium).